 Skip to main content

-This document describes how to programmatically navigate to pages, fields, and table/collection rows within a form using the goto API on DocumentEditor.
+This document describes how to programmatically navigate to pages, fields, table/collection rows, and individual cells within a form using the goto API on DocumentEditor.

 Overview